anurieli/Vesto/README.md

+TODO
+- how to prepare for deployment
+    - hardhat needed?
+    - multiple beneficiaries, wallets, schedules etc
+    - compiling contract automaticaly? do i even need to

 # Sample Hardhat Project

 This project demonstrates a basic Hardhat use case.
 It comes with a sample contract, a test for that contract, and a Hardhat Ignition module that deploys that contract.